Lewy Bodies, Dementia, and Parkinson’s – What Does it all Mean?

 Treatments for Parkinson’s Disease Dementia and Dementia with Lewy Bodies

-Treatments for DLB are similar to PDD and are aimed at symptom control.
-The motor symptoms of slowness, stiffness and walking difficulties can be treated with Levodopa.
-However, Levodopa can cause or exacerbate hallucinations, making it difficult to use it as a treatment for patients who have or are at risk of having hallucinations.
-Sometimes, clinicians will need to treat the hallucinations more aggressively in order for a patient to tolerate Levodopa given to help the motor symptoms.
-On the flipside, anti-psychotic medications to control hallucinations can worsen motor symptoms, so treating all the symptoms of LBD simultaneously can be a tricky balancing act.
+Treatments for DLB are similar to those for PDD and are aimed at symptom control.
+The motor symptoms of slowness, stiffness and walking difficulties can be treated with levodopa.
+However, levodopa can cause or exacerbate hallucinations, making it difficult to use it as a treatment for patients who have or are at risk of hallucinating.
+Sometimes, clinicians will need to treat the hallucinations more aggressively for a patient to tolerate levodopa given to help the motor symptoms.
+On the flipside, anti-psychotic medications to control hallucinations can worsen motor symptoms, so treating all the symptoms of PDD or DLB simultaneously can be a tricky balancing act.

 Anti-psychotics